TheVarsity/OpenVarsity/content/posts/2020-09-19-building-varsitys-student-handbook-part-1/index.md

 This is a typescript version of the netlify starter template.

-I am not really planning to talk about the basic setup or creating basic articles but in this post rather I want to focus on a few main topics I've listed below
+I am not really planning to talk about the basic setup or creating basic articles but in this post rather I want to focus on a few main topics I’ve listed below.

-- Search on a static site
+* Search on a static site
-- Custom React TS hooks
+* Custom React TS hooks
-- Animating lines on the frontpage
+* Animating lines on the frontpage
-- Specific image optimization with Gatsby Image
+* Specific image optimization with Gatsby Image

 # Search on a static site

-I thought this would be a much more complicated problem then it really was, I had heard of things like angolia and such but I expected setting up search to be a tedious process.
-It really wasn't and I want to talk about how I did it
+I thought this would be a much more complicated problem then it really was.
+I had heard of things like Angolia and such, but I expected setting up search to be a tedious process.
+It really wasn’t and I want to talk about how I did it.

-We used **elasticlunr** search which you can find more about [here](https://www.gatsbyjs.com/plugins/@gatsby-contrib/gatsby-plugin-elasticlunr-search/)
+We used **elasticlunr** search, which you can find more about [here.](https://www.gatsbyjs.com/plugins/@gatsby-contrib/gatsby-plugin-elasticlunr-search/)

-To install the package use
+To install the package, use this.

 ```shell
 yarn install @gatsby-contrib/gatsby-plugin-elasticlunr-search